navidre/new_grokking_to_leetcode/tutorial/README.md

 - **No False Negatives**: If a Bloom filter reports an element as absent, it is definitively not present.
 - **No Element Removal**: Bloom filters do not support direct element removal as it would affect the integrity of other elements due to shared hash functions.

-# Template ctarter codes for patterns
+# Template starter codes for patterns

 ## Dynamic Programming